Skip to content

 Now we need to determine the number of units.
 Further to section 30 a) of the LFP Payment Schedule, Feb 23, 2026, calculate the total time spent on direct patient care (excluding breaks) and divide by 15 minutes.

 Next, let's calculate the Clinical Administration units.
-I count 2 units of Clinical Administration (98012):
+I count 2 units of Clinical Administration (98012) at the end of the day:

 6. Create the Bill Claims for the first Indirect Patient Care (98011) entry: